madanyc/workfront-learn.en/help/fusion/9-troubleshooting-and-error-handling/understand-incomplete-executions.md

 ---
 title: Understand Incomplete Executions
 description: Learn what incomplete executions are and how to handle an error that results in an incomplete execution in [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: Jira ticket
+exl-id: 3b7bf669-4736-4ba5-bcec-0d3fe0b2ce74
 ---
 # Understand incomplete executions